 5 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 (John 3:5)

-Jesus did more than atone for the sins of mankind, He gave practical advice for this life (so we could experience it “abundantly” Jn.10:10) and for the next, i.e. heaven.
-This is why He referred to Himself and His words as “the bread of life” and “living water,” which if consumed daily, would have a “quickening” effect upon a person, causing them to become “born again.”
+Jesus did more than atone for the sins of humanity, He gave practical advice for this life (so we could experience it “abundantly” Jn.10:10) and for the next, i.e., heaven.
+He referred to Himself and His words as “the bread of life” and “living water,” which, if consumed daily, would have a “quickening” effect upon a person, causing them to become “born again.”
 [The Quickening method for spiritual growth is hardly known among Christians (see The Return chapter Glory).
-Generally speaking, they seek spiritual growth through tongue speaking and being slain in the spirit.]
+Generally speaking, they seek spiritual growth through tongue-speaking and being slain in the spirit.]

-The “water” and “spirit” that Jesus spoke of have traditionally been interpreted as the baptism of water and of The Holy Ghost.
+The “water” and “spirit” of which Jesus spoke have traditionally been interpreted as the baptism of water and of The Holy Ghost.
 But He said to be “born of” them, which implies a different mechanism.
 The following scriptures reveal what those mechanisms are:

 13 My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.
 (Jeremiah 2:13 NIV)